TEC-Toolkit/tec-toolkit.github.io/index.md

 ## Cite as

 Milan Markovic, Daniel Garijo, Stefano Germano and Iman Naja.
 Transparent Emission Calculations (TEC) Toolkit.
 2023.
-URL: https://tec-toolkit.github.io/
+URL: [https://tec-toolkit.github.io/](https://tec-toolkit.github.io/)

 ## License
-The license for the TEC toolkit is [CC-BY 4.0][http://creativecommons.org/licenses/by/4.0].
-All its components are under the same license except for the Semantic Machine Lerning Impact Calculator which is under the MIT License (MIT).
+The license for the TEC toolkit ontologies is [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0).
+For the software components, the [Semantic Machine Lerning Impact Calculator](https://github.com/TEC-Toolkit/Semantic_Machine_Learning_Impact_Calculator) and the [data validation module](https://github.com/TEC-Toolkit/Data-Validation) are under the MIT License (MIT).
+The [mappings and KG](https://github.com/EATS-UoA/cfkg) are under an Apache 2.0 license.

 # Resources